 Since the prior 2010 MSR, four pocket/neighborhood parks previously owned and maintained by the County were transferred to the ARPD.
 In total, the ARPD operates nearly 29 acres of parks, as listed in Table 5. which equals 1.0 acre per 1,000 residents within the District, well below the County General Plan standard of 4.0 acres of parkland per 1,000 residents.
-10
+11

 Many of the District's facilities are in moderate condition (i.e., currently in need of some upgrades or renovations).
-However, according to District staff, the Ambrose Community Center and Park is in poor condition in need of major infrastructure upgrades and may need to be rebuilt entirely.
+However, according to District staff, the Ambrose Community Center and Park is in poor condition and in need of major infrastructure upgrades and may need to be rebuilt entirely.
+A new restroom project is underway at Ambrose Park, which is being funded through Park Impact Fees and District funds.